Rayz-Dev-Team/Rayz/README.md

 ## > Introduction

 A warm welcome to the **Rayz** Github repo!
-Rayz is a multi-utility Guilded bot built in Python, using [Shay's Guilded.py!](https://github.com/shayypy/guilded.py) wrapper library.
+Rayz is a multi-utility Guilded bot built in Python, using [shayy's guilded.py!](https://github.com/shayypy/guilded.py) wrapper library.
 This document provides guidelines on how to contribute to the project and set up the bot on your local machine.

 ## > How to use